theglennewman/glens-stuff/notes/syntax_python.md

 ```

 # Running Python Code
-Ez Pz.
-It's gotta be the first line (good ol' shebang!) to be the interpreter...
-Or you gotta run it with your python command.
 ```
+Script?
+Use the interpreter (shebang!)
 #!/usr/bin/python3.7

+Or you can exclude the interpreter in your file and just run it...
 $ /usr/bin/python3.7 file.py
 $ python file.py